Clothooo/lvt2calib/README.md

 #### 1.1 Install environment and driver

 Install the ROS  environment and install the SDK and driver of the LiDAR you use.
 You can skip this step if they are already installed.

+Update: using docker

 #### 1.2 Denpendency